damianhakert/damianhakert.github.io/source/posts/2016-08-04-moving-to-gitlab-yes-its-worth-it.html.md

 GitHub itself raised [USD 350 million in funding][gh-fund] and one of its required goals is to nail the Enterprise Edition for big corporations that don't want their data outside their closed gardens.
 Although GitHub hosts every single open source project out there, they are themselves closed-source.

-[GitLab Inc.][GL] started differently with an open source-first approach with their Community Edition (CE) and having both a GitHub-like hosted option as well as a supported Enteprise Edition for fearsome corporations.
+[GitLab Inc.][GL] started differently with an open source-first approach with their Community Edition (CE) and having both a GitHub-like hosted option as well as a supported Enterprise Edition for fearsome corporations.
 They already raised [USD 5.62 million in funding][gl-fund], and they are the most promising alternative to GitHub so far.

 <!-- more -->